Coast Guard of Georgia: Georgian Coast Guard

-In contrast, the Georgian Coast Guard, which is part of the Border Police and subordinate to the Interior Ministry, has developed rapidly into one of the most effective forces in Georgia today.
-The formation of the Coast Guard started in 1998, when the first naval division was established within the State Border Defense State Department of Georgia (directly under the Office of the President).
+The formation of the Georgian Coast Guard started in 1998, when the first naval division was established within the State Border Defense State Department of Georgia (directly under the Office of the President).
 At the same time, the first and the second naval divisions were founded in Poti and Batumi.
 The command structure made these units a military element of the Border Guard, adjunct but without clear maritime experience.

-On July 16, 1998 the 1st Naval Division of the State Border Defense State Department of Georgia started patrolling of the maritime state border of Georgia.
+On July 16, 1998, the 1st Naval Division of the State Border Defense State Department of Georgia started patrolling of the maritime state border of Georgia.
 The vessels had been donated by Ukraine and Turkey, in varying states of seaworthiness.
 Georgian Coast Guard Day is celebrated on July 16 of each year.

 Immediate support for development of the Coast Guard came by way of the United States Georgia Border Security and Law Enforcement (GBSLE) Program, managed by the U.S. Customs Service with involvement of the U.S. Coast Guard.
 Georgian maritime personnel had begun to attend technical and officer training schools in the U.S. in 1997, an initiative that then expanded.
 The first infrastructure assistance project to be completed was the surveillance radar station at the terminus of the Supsa oil pipeline in 1999.

 The United States Coast Guard deployed a Long Term Training Team to Georgia in 1998, based in Poti.
 Over the next five years the team offered training, mentoring and maintenance for the Georgian Coast Guard personnel and infrastructure.
 Two 40-foot SeaArks and two USCG Point-class cutters were transferred to Georgia.
 Arriving in 2000 and 2002, the ex-Point Countess and ex-Point Baker became the workhorses of the fleet.
 Renamed Tsotne Dadiani (P210) and General Mazniashvili (P211), the cutters created a technical bridge that served well until Georgia began to develop and acquire new vessels in 2007 and 2008.
 A second coastal radar was brought online in Poti in 2002.
 Overlapping Supsa coverage to the south, Georgia now could monitor territorial waters from Abkhazia region to Adjaria region.